On a small cancellation theorem of Gromov: Proof (expanded version)

-Since $\Gamma$ is reduced, the lifts to $\Gamma$ of the edges $e_1$ and $e_2$ of $D_i$ are the same edge of $\Gamma$.
-This shows that the transformation above preserves the fact that all edges of $D_i$ and of $D_j$ originate from $\Gamma$.
+Since $\Gamma_2$ is reduced, the lifts to $\Gamma_2$ of the edges $e_1$ and $e_2$ of $D_i$ are the same edge of $\Gamma_2$.
+This shows that the transformation above preserves the fact that all edges of $D_i$ and of $D_j$ originate from $\Gamma_2$.

-The resulting diagram (denoted $D$ again) has the same number of faces as before, and no more boundary edges.
-Thus, proving isoperimetry for the modified diagram will imply isoperimetry for the original one as well.
-So we can safely assume that the boundary words of the $D_i$'s are reduced.
+The resulting puzzle (denoted $D$ again) has the same number of faces as before, and no more \tempgras{boundary} edges.
+Thus, proving isoperimetry for the modified puzzle will imply isoperimetry for the original one as well.
+So we can safely assume that the \tempgras{boundary} words of the $D_i$'s are reduced.

 Now consider $D$ as a puzzle with the $D_i$'s as tiles.
+(More precisely, if we erase from $D$ all internal edges originating from $\Gamma_2$ then we obtain a puzzle each tile of which is the tile associated to the one-face complex obtained from some $D_i$ by erasing all internal edges originating from $\Gamma_2$.)
+This is a van Kampen-reduced puzzle, since if $D_i$ and $D_j$ are in reduction position this means that they lift to the same subcomplex of $\Gamma_2$ and share an edge originating from $\Gamma_2$, which contradicts their definition.
 Note that these tiles are not necessarily simply connected.

 These tiles satisfy the condition of Corollary~\ref{nohole}.
-Indeed, suppose that the two tiles $D_i$, $D_j$ are to be glued along a common (reduced!) word $w$.
-By definition of the $D_i$'s, the edges making up $w$ do not originate from $\Gamma$.
+Indeed, suppose that two tiles $D_i$, $D_j$ (with maybe $i=j$ in which case two parts of the \tempgras{boundary} of the same tile are glued) are to be glued along a common (reduced!) word $w$.
+By definition of the $D_i$'s, the edges making up $w$ do not originate from $\Gamma_2$.